Killukin: Name

 Killukin, which derives from Cill-ibhicin in Irish and is pronounced Kill-Evickeen, relates to a church (or cill) and a saint or person associated with that church.
 The saint seems to be the person whom the catalogue of the churches of the Diocese of Elphin calls Lunecharia and asserts to be venerated on 7 June in a certain chapel of the same diocese called Kill Lunechair which lies near the Episcopal See.

-The place possibly began as a hermitage in times soon after St. Patrick.
+The place possibly began as a hermitage in times soon after Saint Patrick.
 Local tradition claims that there was a monastic settlement in the field between Cordrehid Road and the graveyard road and a round tower.

+Townlands

+The civil parish of Killukin contains approximately 27 townlands.
+These include smaller townlands, like Glebe and Knockadalteen (approximately 20 acres and 105 acres in area respectively), to larger townlands like Croghan (430 acres).